getninjas/gaiden/README.md

 - Configure the build links with: `npm run config`

 # Run project
-To run project, just `npm run dev` on terminal!
+To run project, just `npm start` on terminal!

 The URL of our documents is http://localhost:8000/gaiden-css/index.html.